The Ultimate Guide to Chicago’s Lincoln Park Neighborhood

 There’s a running joke around my friends and colleagues about new folks moving to Chicago.
 Seems like everyone they knew told them “Hey, I heard you’re moving to Chicago.
 You should check out Lincoln Park.”
 Coincidence?
 I think not!
 It is a really cool place to live, and as you have seen, offers something for everyone.

-So, let’s check out some of the best apartments in Lincoln Park– perfect for life long Chicagoans and new kids on the block.
+So, let’s check out some of the best luxury apartments in Lincoln Park– perfect for life long Chicagoans and new kids on the block.

 2555 N Clark Apartments